 Haberdashers’ Academies Trust South is an inclusive employer that strongly values diversity.
 We welcome applications from members of black and minority ethnic communities, as we are keen to ensure that the teaching workforce is more representative of London’s diverse population.

 This will determine your suitability to train to teach and assess your literacy and numeracy skills and subject knowledge.

-The assessment process will include a presentation, panel interview, group task and a short teaching episode.
+The assessment process will include a presentation, a panel interview, a group task and a short teaching demonstration

 Training with disabilities and other needs

 We want to make sure that our training programme is open to everybody.
 If you have a disability, we will make adjustments wherever reasonably possible in order to enable you to perform to the best of your ability throughout our recruitment process.